deborapereira/actions_of_fs_workers/results/README.md

 All verbs were extracted from each book, using the code in action_verbs_extraction.m

 Verbs unrelated to movement (actions or tasks) were discarded.
 The retained verbs were classified as action or task according to the specificity/complexity of the movement expressed by the verb.
-This specificity/complexity is expressed in the verb definition, btained complementarily from the culinary glossary in [1], the Oxford American Dictionary [4] and an online glossary [5].
+This specificity/complexity is implied in the verb definition, obtained complementarily from the culinary glossary in [1], the Oxford American Dictionary [4] and an online glossary [5].

 [4] Oxford Dictionaries and Oxford University Press, Concise Oxford American Dictionary, Oxford University Press, USA, 2006 [5] "RecipeTips," [Online].
 Available: https://www.recipetips.com/glossary.asp.
 [Accessed 03 2020].

-## Movement-related verbs (retained)
+## Movement-related verbs expressing an action

 | VERB | DEFINITION                |
 | --- | --- |